 About our Food Bank partners:

-Lift Urban Portland (Lift UP) distributes food to low-income residents of downtown and Northwest Portland and operates Preston’s Pantry.
+LIFT Urban Portland operates a food pantry, a food box delivery program, and other programs to assist low-income, elderly, and disabled neighbors in Northwest and Downtown Portland.
 Since the beginning of the pandemic, they’ve seen demand for emergency food increase by 60 percent, a trend reflected nationwide.

 Mudbone Grown.
-We delivered several hundred Community Loaves for this black-owned farm’s Thanksgiving relief boxes in 2020.
+Community Loaves were part of this black-owned farm’s Thanksgiving relief boxes in 2020.
 Mudbone Grown promotes intergenerational community-based farming to enhance food security, reduce energy use, improve community health and well-being, and stabilize communities.